Adana kebabı: History

 According to many authors, this kebab was born out of a fusion of Turkish and Arab cultures.
 Birecik, once an important locality in the Eyalet of Aleppo, is said to be the creator of this very kind of kebab.
-The version prepared and consumed today in the province of Adana also has a history rooted in the modern Turkish culture, only to receive a "Controlled Designation of Origin" in February 2005, after subsequent legal trials.
+The version prepared and consumed today in the province of Adana also has a history rooted in the modern Turkish culture, only to receive a "Controlled Designation of Origin" in February 2005, after several legal trials.

 Geographical distribution

 Original geography

 According to the Patent Registrar, an original Adana kebabı is made only by a vendor who has successfully passed an inspection conducted on the spot by the Adana Chamber of Commerce.

 The kıyma kebabı is still prepared in its historical location.
 Similar dishes are prepared in neighboring zones of Turkey, Syria and Iraq, where the meat is hand-ground with the addition of tail fat and occasionally a non-spicy capsicum.